-Yes Nanit monitors breathing if you purchase their breathing bands alongside the Nanit Plus camera.
+Yes Nanit monitors breathing if you purchase their Breathing Wear alongside the Nanit Pro camera.

-Their bundle, the Complete Monitoring System includes both the camera and the breathing bands along with other add-on items you will need.
+Their bundle (the Complete Monitoring System) includes both the camera and 1 breathing band along with other add-on items you will need.

 Here is an overview of what’s included and what each one does:

-The Nanit Plus delivers HD-quality video streaming of your baby.
-You can mount it as a a wall-mounted or floor standing camera.
+The Nanit Pro delivers HD-quality video streaming of your baby.
+You can mount it as a wall-mounted or floor standing camera.
 It also has a portable stand for when you’re travelling.